art1415926535/service_status_bot_lambda/README.md

 * `message_id`: `7`
 * `chat_id`: `-1000000000000`

 ## To create a deployment package
-1. Copy the sample code into a file named CreateThumbnail.py.

 1. Create a virtual environment.
     ```bash
     virtualenv ~/shrink_venv